 His artistry supports a range of performances from commercial jingles to appearances with the Indianapolis Symphony Orchestra, the Minnesota Orchestra, the Minnesota Opera, The Guthrie Theater, The Childrenʼs Theater.
 He has also appeared on National Public Radio's A Prairie Home Companion.

 David has appeared on over a dozen jazz albums recorded in the Twin Cities, and has written and produced two of his own records, How My Heart Sings (1997) and Good Hope (2016).
 He is also a published composer and arranger with pieces for Jazz Ensemble available in the catalogs of the Neil A. Kjos Music Co., Increase Music, and reallygoodmusic.com.

 A Powerful Story Without Words

 In a lifelong pursuit of music, a sense of joy, sorrow, ecstasy and bewilderment can be deeply felt in David’s performances, and perhaps particularly when they are his own compositions.
 This mournful yet optimistic tenderness can be felt in the fluent string writing in No Goodbyes, and from the resonant guitar that defines a gentle majesty in Good Hope.
 Each piece leads the listener to embrace an interior sentimental vision of their own emotional narrative.

-David is on the faculty at the McNally-Smith College of Music in Saint Paul, MN where he teaches Guitar and Arranging.
+David formerly taught at the McNally-Smith College of Music in Saint Paul, MN and Carleton College in Northfield, MN.
 He holds a Bachelor of Music degree in Jazz Composition and Arranging from the Berklee College of Music in Boston, and a Master of Music degree in Jazz Studies from Indiana University.